MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-ediscovery/New-ComplianceCase.md

 ```

 ### -Description
-The Description parameter specifies a description for the case.
+The Description parameter specifies a description for the compliance case.
 The maximum length is 256 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String